 What to expect

-Tours start with a talk about the effects of G on the human body and various ways of G protection, with archive film to illustrate.
-This is followed by a hands-on tour around the centrifuge itself and the associated machinery (used to run and control it) with knowledgeable guides.
+The tour lasts around 2¼ hours.
+It starts with a talk about the effects of G on the human body, various ways of G protection and the history of the centrifuge, with archive film to illustrate.
+This is followed by a hands-on tour around the centrifuge itself, together with the associated machinery used to run and control it, all with knowledgeable guides, some of whom used to work on (and ride on) the centrifuge.
 The tour ends with a slideshow of the centrifuge construction and a short filmshow of the centrifuge in operation.

-Tour dates and how to book
+Tour dates and pricing